William Patterson (Maryland businessman): Personal life

-Patterson was known to be a strict father who was very controlling of his children's lives, dictating which sons would go into his business or into a career of his choosing, and he fiercely believed that a woman's role was to be a devoted daughter and wife, in charge of the kitchen and the nursery.
-This belief alienated his daughter Elizabeth, whose intelligence and ambition were often criticized by her father who could not understand why she wanted to be more than simply a Baltimore wife and mother.
-He was a philanderer who had many affairs during his marriage, especially with his housekeepers; one of his mistresses was in the house when his wife Dorcas died, and another gave birth to his illegitimate daughter.
-Throughout his life, his need to control women led to rifts within the family, including alienating both his daughter and his sister-in-law Nancy Spear for their political and social interests.

 Patterson died a millionaire in 1835 in Baltimore, Maryland.
-In his will, he left the overwhelming majority of his estate to his sons and grandson and used the document as a final way to humiliate his daughter and control his sister-in-law.
-He wrote, "The conduct of my daughter Betsey has through life been so disobedient that in no instance has she every consulted my opinions or feelings; indeed, she has caused me more anxiety and trouble than all my other children put together, and her folly and misconduct have occasioned me a train of expense that first and last has cost me much money," and left her only a few properties, all of which totaled approximately $10,000--a far cry from the amounts left to his sons.
+In his will, he freed all of his slaves when each reached the age of 30, and left the majority of his estate to his sons and grandson.
+He wrote, "The conduct of my daughter Betsey has through life been so disobedient that in no instance has she every consulted my opinions or feelings; indeed, she has caused me more anxiety and trouble than all my other children put together, and her folly and misconduct have occasioned me a train of expense that first and last has cost me much money," and left her only a few properties, all of which totaled approximately $10,000.
 He left an annual allowance to Nancy Spear predicated upon her agreement to never again attend congressional sessions in Washington, D.C.
 The will was published in the Baltimore Sun, most likely arranged by Patterson before he died.
 The will violated the prenuptial agreement Elizabeth Patterson and Jerome Bonaparte signed in 1803, in which Patterson would bequeath a share to Elizabeth that was equal to that of his other children.
 Although Elizabeth Patterson initially contested the will, she ultimately dropped all legal challenges when she learned that her aunt and trusted confidante Nancy Spear sold Elizabeth's letters to her brothers to be used against her in court and in public opinion.

-The will also freed Patterson's slaves when each reached the age of 30 and left part of his estate to his illegitimate daughter and her mother.
+Patterson was known to be a strict father.
+He had one illegitimate daughter, to whom he also left part of his estate, as well as to her mother.

 Philanthropy and legacy

 In 1827, he donated the first five acres of land that became Baltimore's Patterson Park.
 The park, its namesake street (Patterson Park Avenue) and a high school to the east of it are named in his honor.

+His property known as "Springfield" in Sykesville was inherited for generations before landing in the hands of Frank Brown (former governor of Maryland).
+Brown sold the property (1,300 acres) to the state of Maryland in 1896.
+That same year, Springfield State Hospital was created as Maryland's second hospital for the mentally ill.
+It grew to become the largest institution of its kind on the east coast.